RaptGo x HBB Hook-X Review

 Like the first Hook-X, the cable that comes with the HBB Hook-X seems pretty durable with its braided and well insulated design.
 The carrying case is semi-firm, actually pocket sized, and seems to offer considerable protection.
 All in all, a pretty comfortable fit, with a solid set of accessories.

 Technical Design and Specs

 The HBB Hook-X retains the oddball technical design we saw in the original.
 As I’ve already mentioned, the HBB Hook-X is an open-back IEM, which is a moderately niche characteristic in-and-of-itself.
 But even more curious features come to light when we look at driver configuration, which consists of one planar driver and one 12 layer, double sided PZT (piezoelectric) driver.
 The PZT driver sees a new acoustic shock drive bracket structure from the first version of the Hook-X which avoids vibration and transmission loss for a more accurate sound.
-I have to say, I’m unaware seeing a PZT driver in any other IEM that I’ve ever reviewed or listened with.
+I have to say, I’m unaware seeing a PZT driver in any other IEM that I’ve ever reviewed or listened with, original Hook-X aside.
 While this PZT driver is what earned the first edition of the Hook-X its reputation for having a bone conductor driver, such terminology is curiously absent from company statements on the new edition.
 Nonetheless, an open-back planar and PZT IEM going for just a little more than $250 is pretty exciting to see and worthy of the curiosity it seems to garner.

 |Spec||RaptGo x HBB Hook-X|

 |Operating Principle/Drivers||Open-Back.
 14.2mm Planar Driver and 12 Layer, Double Sided Piezoelectric Driver|